Riemannian Polyhedra and Liouville-type Theorems for Harmonic maps: Some Function Theoretic Properties On Complete Riemannain Polyhedra

 and

 Let $h$ be any function in $\lip_c(X)$ with support in $B(q,R)$.
 We have

 and tending $n$ to infinity, we have

 and implying that $f$ is harmonic. \end{proof} Now we prove a generalization of Proposition $2$ in \cite{Y82}, see Theorem \ref{pseudo} for the exact statement.
 We give here another proof of the theorem above for smooth pseudomanifolds under the extra assumption that $f$ should have finite energy.
 Instead of Theorem \ref{radon}, we goal Cheeger's Green formula on compact smooth pseudomanifolds in the proof. \begin{proof}[Proof of Theorem \ref{pseudo}] We put $A_1=\|\nabla f\|_{L^1}$ and $A_2=\|\nabla f\|_{L^2}$.
-We present the proof in several steps.
+We present the proof in several steps. \begin{step}\normalfont We consider a sequence of cut-off functions $\rho_n$ as above such that the support of $\rho_n$ is in $B(q,R+n)$ for fixed $q\in X\backslash X^{n-2}$ and some $R$ and $\rho_n$ is equal to $1$ on $B(q,R)$ and $\rho_n$ is $\frac{1}{n}$-Lipschitz. \end{step} \begin{step}\normalfont The $(n-2)$-skeleton in $X$, $X^{n-2}$, is a polar set.
+We consider shrinking bounded neighborhoods $U_j$ of $X^{n-2}$ in $B(q,R+j)$, such that in each $B(q,R+j)$ we have